GamearooCodes/Anime-Development-Bot/README.md

 # Anime Development Bot

+A bot for tickets applications and more.

+## Setup

-copy config.js.example to a new txt doc and name it config.js
+1. copy config.js.example to a new txt doc and name it config.js

-fill in the blanks
+2. fill in the blanks

 ## Starting

-# windows
+### windows

 1. install node.js v16 then run update.bat to install the dependency's
 2. to start the bot run the start.bat file

-# linux
+### linux

 1. install node.js v16